 Licensed architect required.
 In each village area, buildings shall be designed by a licensed architect.
 A building's street-facing facade shall be designed to have a base, body, and cap, each of varying design features and building material.
 At least one of the building materials used on the building facade shall also be used on all other sides of the building.

+Modification of standards.
+After receiving recommendation from a licensed architect, the planning commission may allow minor modifications to the applicability of the standards in this section as long as it results in a design that better aligns with the intent of the design theme and blends well with the design of adjacent buildings.

 Old Town Eden Village Area Building Design Standards.
 In addition to applicable standards in this chapter, the following standards apply to all buildings in the Old Town Eden Village Area, except buildings on a lot that contains one or two single-family dwellings:

 Design theme.
 All buildings shall have architectural styling and materials that resemble historic commercial main-street buildings in the Western United States that were in existence between 1880 and 1910.
 Each new building shall provide diversity and variety in building design, architectural features, and building material that set each building apart from adjacent buildings.